Exact thresholds for Schur positivity of the lattices $\mathbf m\times\mathbf 2$ and $\mathbf m\times\mathbf 3$: Preliminaries

-A \emph{special ribbon tabloid} is a decomposition of a Young diagram $Y$ into ribbons whose heads lie in the first column, such that deleting the top ribbon yields a smaller special ribbon tabloid.
-For such a tabloid~$T$, its \emph{shape}~$\sh(T)$ is~$Y$, its \emph{content}~$\kappa_T$ is the composition of ribbon sizes read top to bottom, its \emph{type}~$\lambda_T$ is the partition underlying~$\kappa_T$, and its \emph{sign}~$\sgn(T)$ is the product of the ribbon signs.
-Once~$\sh(T)$ is fixed, $T$ is determined by~$\kappa_T$.
-The notion of special ribbon tabloids originates in \citet{ER90}, where they were called \emph{special rim hook tabloids}.
+and its \emph{head} is the leftmost cell on the top row.
+A \emph{ribbon tabloid} of shape $Y$ is a decomposition of $Y$ into ribbons.
+The empty tabloid is special.
+Recursively, a nonempty ribbon tabloid is a \emph{special ribbon tabloid} if every ribbon head lies in the first column and deleting the top ribbon leaves a smaller special ribbon tabloid. \Cref{ribbon} gives examples of shape $(4^2,2^2,1)$. \Citet{ER90} introduced these objects under the name \emph{special rim hook tabloids}.
+For a special ribbon tabloid $T$, its \emph{shape} $\sh(T)$ is $Y$, its \emph{content} $\kappa_T$ is the composition of ribbon sizes read from top to bottom, and its \emph{type} $\lambda_T$ is the partition obtained by rearranging the parts of $\kappa_T$.
+Once $\sh(T)$ is fixed, $T$ is determined by $\kappa_T$.
+Its \emph{height} is $\hgt(T)=\sum_{R\in T}\hgt(R)$, and its \emph{sign} is the product of the ribbon signs.
+For example, the special ribbon tabloid in the right-hand panel of \cref{ribbon} has height $2$, content $(3, 2, 5, 3)$, and sign $1$.